harp-tech/protocol/Device.md

 Each register in the device interface is assigned a unique zero-based address, and a payload type describing the format of the data stored in the register.
 Registers can be read-only or allow both reading and writing.

-Except for [Optional or Deprecated registers](#optional-or-deprecated-registers), whose behavior is clarified below, all registers and functionality specified in the device interface MUST be implemented for a device to be declared compliant with that interface.
+Except for [Optional or Deprecated registers](#optional-or-deprecated-registers), whose behavior is clarified below, all registers and functionality specified in this document MUST be implemented for a device to be declared compliant with that interface.

 ## Application Registers